 What is the Rhode Island Teaching Policy Fellowship?

-- A highly selective leadership opportunity for outstanding middle and high school teachers in Rhode Island looking to share and deepen knowledge around personalized learning and gain a voice in decisions that affect students and the teaching profession.
+- A highly selective leadership opportunity for outstanding educators in Rhode Island looking to share and deepen knowledge around personalized learning and gain a voice in decisions that affect students and the teaching profession.

-- Fellows expand their influence without leaving the classroom, starting in April 2017 and concluding in December 2017.
+- Fellows expand their influence without leaving the classroom.

-- We work to allow teachers to stay focused on their classroom and minimize disruptions to their instruction by using a blended learning approach with our monthly sessions held virtually, after school, or during the weekend.
+- A blended learning approach includes monthly sessions held virtually, after school, or during the weekend.

 - Fellows receive training through expert-led modules and direct engagement with key stakeholders.
 No prior policy experience required.

 - Fellows receive a $1,500 stipend for their commitment.

 Teach Plus trains teachers in: understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
 Teach Plus works to create and connect teachers to opportunities to lead in real ways at the policy level.

 Teach Plus recruits and selects Rhode Island Teaching Policy Fellows from across the state to participate in the cohort experience.
 The Fellows become part of a larger movement of teacher leadership and help mobilize their peers around top issues impacting the teaching profession in Rhode Island.
 Teach Plus works with key stakeholders and policymakers to join the conversation.